-Procedure - restore
+Procedure - Restore

-- 1. When restoring with reset to factory setting only: - Switch off power to the HMI device. - 2.
+- Only relevant for restore operations with bootstrapping: Switch off power to the HMI device. - 2.
 From the Windows Start menu, run ProSave on the PC. - 3.
 Select the HMI device type from the "General" tab. - 4.
 Set the connection parameters in the "General" tab. - 5.
-Select the .psb backup file to be restored from the "Restore" tab.
+Select the \.psb backup file to be restored from the "Restore" tab.